 The easiest and safest way to un-glue your hands, tools, and your projects without leaving any residue is with the BEST CLEANER EVER™.
 It is 100% safe for skin, has no fumes, and is biodegradable.
 It is safe AND very effective!

-If you apply wet glue to fabric it will bleed through.
-So, use the fact that The Best Glue Ever™ dries tacky!
-Apply a thin stream or line of dots to your paper where you want the ribbon to be.
-Let the glue dry.
-(This glue dries FAST!
-When you see it turn from white to clear, it’s dry.)
-Now apply your ribbon.
-It will stick and since the glue is dry, there’s no bleed-through!
-Video: Adhering Ribbon with The Best Glue Ever™
+Since applying wet glue to fabric may bleed through, use the fact that The Best Glue Ever™ dries tacky to your advantage with this “Fabric Trick”!
+Apply a thin bead or line of dots to your paper where you want the ribbon to be.
+Let the glue start to dry to clear and tacky.
+(This glue dries FAST, and the thinner the application, the faster it dries!)
+When it turns from white to clear, it’s dry; however, you might choose to apply the ribbon even before it’s totally clear.
+Now apply your ribbon to the tacky glue, and since the glue is dry, it can’t bleed-through!

 The glue starts to dry immediately.
 Full drying depends upon how thickly it was applied and what you are gluing.
 Cardstock to card stock is dry in under 10 seconds.
 Large adhesive dots may take hours to fully dry.
 Most things are dry in seconds to minutes.

 How strong is the “re-positionable” hold”?

 It is quite strong.
 It stays stuck unless you actively remove the object.
 In fact, we use this method to attach ribbon to paper.
 If you really want to remove the ribbon, you can, but unless you pull it, it won’t simply fall off.

 If I refurbish my die cut mats, does the glue gunk up the cutting blade?